FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 </figure>
 &nbsp;

-Those boxes, which are called [plates](https://en.wikipedia.org/wiki/Plate_notation), tell you how many times a parameter is repeated.
+Those boxes in Figure 2, which are called [plates](https://en.wikipedia.org/wiki/Plate_notation), tell you how many times a parameter is repeated.
 Nested plates are multiplied by the number given by outer plates, which can also be seen by looking at the number of indices.
 The concept of plates was also taken up by the authors of NumPyro to express that certain dimensions are conditionally independent.
 This also helps them to increase performance by taking optimizations into account that are just not possible in the general case.